Sharma ministry

-The Bhajan Lal Sharma ministry represents the formation of the Twenty-seventh cabinet of the Indian state Rajasthan under the leadership of Bhajan Lal Sharma, who has been elected the Fifteenth Chief Minister of Rajasthan.
+The Bhajan Lal Sharma and Sanjay Kumar ministry represents the formation of the Twenty-seventh cabinet of the Indian state Rajasthan and Sanjay Kumar chief minister government of India under the leadership of Bhajan Lal Sharma, who has been elected the Fifteenth Chief Minister of Rajasthan.
 The Bharatiya Janata Party (BJP), led by Bhajan Lal Sharma, secured an absolute majority in the 2023 Rajasthan Legislative Assembly election, winning 115 out of the 200 seats in the state assembly.

 History

 The results of the 2023 Rajasthan Legislative Assembly election were released on 3 December 2023, in which the Bharatiya Janata Party secured a majority in the winning 115 of the 230 seats in the state legislative assembly.
 On 12 December 2023, after days of deliberations, the BJP picked Bhajan Lal Sharma, a first-time MLA, as its chief minister.
 Prem Chand Bairwa and Diya Kumari were chosen to be deputy chief ministers.
 The new government was officially sworn in on 15 December 2023.